james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 ## Trading strategy
 The idea behind the strategy is to take two equities that are cointegrated and create a long-short portfolio.
 The premise of this is that the spread between the value of our two positions should be mean-reverting.
 Anytime the spread deviates from its expected value, one of the assets moved in an unexpected direction and is due to revert back.
 When the spread diverges, we will take advantage of this by going long or short on the spread.

-The pair of equities we will use in this project are 'ING' and 'TCB'.
+The pair of equities we will use in this project are `ING` and `TCB`.
 The choice of this pair was informed by the results of a [research article](https://www.quantconnect.com/research/15347/intraday-dynamic-pairs-trading-using-correlation-and-cointegration-approach/p1) that found pairs of cointegrated (and correlated) equities.
 The results from this showed that the `ING`-`TCB` pair ranked the highest in terms of ADF test value and correlation coefficient.

 The synthetic "spread" between `ING` and `TCB` is the time series that we are actually interested in longing or shorting.
 The `Kalman Filter` is used to dynamically track the hedging ratio between the two in order to keep the spread stationary (and hence mean reverting).